Williamstown, Victoria: 20th century

-Racing at Williamstown Racecourse ceased in 1940.
-The course, like the Melbourne Cricket Ground, was used to house troops.

-In 1946, the Williamstown Swimming and Life Saving Club wrote to the Borough of Queenscliffe, suggesting that there was a need to establish a Surf Life Saving Club in Point Lonsdale.

 Also in 1946, nine Williamstown residents met to form the Williamstown Little Theatre Movement.
 Through the 1950s and 1960s, Williamstown Little Theatre had several homes in Williamstown; from the Mechanic's Institute to the Williamstown Town Hall Supper Room and the former Missions to Seamen building in Nelson Place.
 In 1967 the theatre company moved into its current venue, a converted bakery on Albert Street.

 In 1948, an electoral redistribution saw Williamstown included in the new Australian Federal electoral Division of Gellibrand, named after Joseph Tice Gellibrand (1786–1836).
 It was proclaimed in 1949 and was first won in that year by the Australian Labor Party candidate, John Michael Mullens.
 He held the seat until 1955.

 The destroyer HMAS Anzac was commissioned at Williamstown Naval Dockyard on 14 March 1951 under the command of Commander John Plunkett-Cole RAN.

 The Merrett Rifle Range at Williamstown was the rifle-shooting venue for the 1956 Olympic Games.

-In 1958, the Williamstown and Newport Anglers Club was granted extra land and a new clubhouse and boat storage facility were officially opened on 18 November 1961.

 In May 1962, the City of Williamstown annexed 83 ha from the Shire of Altona.